codegamc/codegamc/README.txt

+This is the personal page for Michael Codega.

+The code behind the page is based off of the CCA 3.0 licensed "Read Only" sample page by HTML5 UP.
+Full credits at the bottom of the README as well as on the webpage (work in progress).

 Read Only by HTML5 UP
 html5up.net | @n33co
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)